Economic history of the Philippines: Efforts of poverty alleviation, reduction, eradication

 The Medium-Term Philippine Development Plan (MTPDP) was implemented during the Ramos Administration and later on continued by the following administrations to help reduce poverty in the country and improve on the economic welfare of the Filipinos.
 The Ramos Administration (1993–1998) targeted to reduce poverty from 39.2% in 1991 to about 30% by 1998.
 The Estrada Administration (1999–2004) then targeted to reduce poverty incidence from 32% in 1997 to 25–28% by 2004, while the Arroyo government targeted to reduce poverty to 17% by creating 10 million jobs but this promise was not fulfilled by the administration.

 President Benigno Aquino III planned to expand the Conditional Cash Transfer (CCT) program from 1 to 2.3 million households, and several long-term investments in education and healthcare.
 Also, in September 2010, Aquino met with US Secretary of State, Hillary Clinton, during the signing of the $434-million Millennium Challenge Corporation (MCC) grant in New York.
 The MCC grant would fund infrastructure and rural development programs in the Philippines to reduce poverty and spur economic growth.

 Macroeconomic and social protection programs

 To respond to the financial crisis, the Philippine government, through the Department of Finance and National Economic and Development Authority (NEDA), crafted a PhP 330-billion fiscal package, formally known as the Economic Resiliency Plan (ERP).
 The ERP was geared towards the stimulation of the economy through tax cuts, increased government spending, and public-private sector projects that could also prepare the country for the eventual upturn of the global economy.

 Regional responses

 The Network of East Asian Think Tanks proposed the establishment of the Asia Investment Infrastructure Fund (AIIF) to prioritize the funding of infrastructure projects in the region to support suffering industries.
 The AIIF, as well as multilateral institutions (especially the Asian Development Bank), also promotes greater domestic demand and intra-regional trade to offset the decline in exports to industrialized countries and narrow the development gap in the region.

+Since 2022

+On 30 June 2022, Ferdinand “Bongbong” Marcos Jr was sworn in as the president of the Philippines.
+His policy has been to attract foreign investments, especially targeting sectors like renewable energy, infrastructure and mining.
+The response from international business communities has mainly been positive.
+GDP growth is expected to reach 6.0 percent in 2024, making the Philippines one of the fastest growing economies in the region.
+Inflation is expected to decline to 3.4 percent in 2024.

+In September 2025, the government enacted the Accelerated and Reformed Right-of-Way (ARROW) Act (Republic Act No. 12289), which streamlines land acquisition and compensation procedures for national infrastructure projects.
+The law aims to minimize project delays, improve transparency in public works, and accelerate the completion of roads, bridges, airports, and other priority developments.